Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 The three most significant omissions from standard Alberta agency orientations:

-1. Public adoption is free — and it has ongoing financial support.
-Adopting a child through Alberta Children and Family Services costs $0 to $2,000 in total (primarily background check fees).
-Families who adopt children from government care may qualify for Supports for Permanency, which provides monthly maintenance payments ($24.46 to $28.82+ per day depending on the child's age, as of April 2026), medical and dental coverage, respite care, and counseling.
-A family adopting a child from government care through SFP could receive $9,000 to $11,000+ per year in financial support — a stark contrast to paying $15,000 to $50,000 in agency fees.
+1. Public adoption is free — and it may have ongoing financial support.
+Adopting a child through Alberta Children and Family Services is estimated at $0 to $1,500 in total.
+Families who adopt children from government care may qualify for Supports for Permanency, which may provide maintenance payments ($24.46 to $28.82 per day depending on the child's age, as of April 2026), respite care, counseling, and other child-needs supports.
+Basic maintenance is unavailable above the $180,000 household-income threshold, while respite care and counseling remain non-income-tested.

-2. About 70% of Alberta's waiting children are over age seven.
+2. About 70% of Alberta's waiting children are aged 7 to 12.
 The public system's children are predominantly older — not the newborn placements that most families imagine when they picture adoption.
 If adopting a younger child is a core requirement, the public pathway has limitations.
 But if families are open to an older child or sibling group, the cost and support differential is enormous.

 3. Kinship and step-parent adoption involves neither an agency nor significant legal cost.
 If you are already caring for a child — a partner's child, a grandchild, a niece or nephew — you can adopt through the Court of King's Bench Self-Help Kit without any agency and typically without a lawyer.
 Total costs run $500 to $3,000, and the timeline is 6 to 12 months.